Natural Resources: Definition, Types, and Examples

 2. Soil acts as a living natural filter.
 It filters out dirt, dust, and chemicals from the water which purifies the water and maintains the groundwater quality.
 Soil is the main resource for raw materials and survival on earth.

-3. It provides us with important construction and manufacturing material which we use to create huge infrastructures like dams or buildings.
+3. It provides us with important construction and manufacturing materials that we use to create huge infrastructures like dams or buildings.

 4. Soil can also prevent the impact of a flood by holding a large amount of water.

-5. Soil plays a major role in regulating the earth's temperature by absorbing gases such as carbon dioxide, water vapor and methane etc.
+5. Soil plays a major role in regulating the earth's temperature by absorbing gases such as carbon dioxide, water vapor methane, etc.

 6. Soil aids in the cultivation of crops and forests.